 Be A Hero!
 Your donation will help members of our community learn a skill that could save their life.
 Please use the buttons below to donate.
 If you would like to donate more, please use the quantity button.
-Please call us at (206) 429-3852 for more informtion.
+Please call us at 206.824.4722 or email Emmitt.Sevores@DesMoinesPool.org for more information.

-The Des Moines Pool Metropolitan Park District has the Faith Callahan Scholarship program available to low income families who want to participate in programs offered at the Mount Rainier Pool.
+The Des Moines Pool Metropolitan Park District has the Faith Callahan Scholarship program available to low-income families who want to participate in the Mount Rainier Pool programs.
 This includes admissions, lessons, and exercise programs.
-Fill out the Scholarship Application and turn into the Mount Rainier Pool’s Main Office.
+Fill out the Scholarship Application and turn it into the Mount Rainier Pool’s Main Office.
 Effective 2023, all scholarship applicants must reside in Des Moines or Normandy Park.

 There is no longer a requirement for residency for scholarships.